Abhisek8895/Email_Spam_Classifier/README.md

 ## Files

 - `email_text.csv`: The dataset used for training and testing.
-- `spam_classification.py`: The Python script containing the complete code for data preprocessing, model training, evaluation, and prediction.
+- `email spam classifier.ipynb`: The Python script containing the complete code for data preprocessing, model training, evaluation, and prediction.
 - `README.md`: This file, providing an overview of the project.

 ## Installation